 assignment.
 Command authority originates with the President and may be supplemented

 (FM 7-22.7 Dec 2002 / 2-22 / PDF 55)

 What are the two most important responsibilities of a leader?

-Accomplishment of the mission and the welfare of their soldiers.
+Mission accomplishment and the welfare of the soldiers.

 What does Command Responsibility make a soldier accountable for?

-The authority of command that one individual exercises over others is aquired as a result of what?
+The authority of command that one individual exercises over others is acquired as a

 Grade and assignment.